ChristianSch/checkBTC/README.md

 x	* connection manager
 x		* warning if no connection is available x	* clean up appDelegate
-	* streamline attribues: @property? { ... } in interface?
+	* -color: as property, overwriting the getter/setter in StatusBarItemController
 	* check for possible memory leaks
 	* add -cleanup to DataManager that gets called on applicationWillTerminate to invalidate timer

 * Version 1.2
 (x)	* in general: expand the preferencescontroller to a full "user defaults manager",